Key Points

 Server Authentication

-An essential principle of PEAP is the mandatory authentication of the server to the client.
+A core principle of PEAP is the mandatory authentication of the server to the client.
 This is achieved by using a digital certificate on the authentication server, often a RADIUS server, which the client verifies before proceeding.
-This step ensures that the client communicates with a legitimate server, protecting against man-in-the-middle attacks.
+This step verifies that the client communicates with a legitimate server, protecting against man-in-the-middle attacks.

 Optional Client Authentication